Simple Steps to Trick Out Your Motorcycle

 - Get the manual.
-AutoHub 360 advises consulting your machine’s manual before changing anything on your bike.
-It contains valuable information on essential parts, as well as how replacement parts affect things like engine performance or suspension.
+Make sure you consult your owner’s manual before changing anything on your bike.
+It typically contains valuable information on essential parts, as well as how replacement parts affect things like engine performance or suspension.
 If you don’t have the manual, contact the dealer or manufacturer for a new one.

 - Be safe.
 Always keep safety in mind when customizing your bike.
 If you’re not sure how something will affect your motorcycle, or you’re not confident about the technical aspects, talk to your mechanic.

 - Remove stickers.
 All new bikes come with warning stickers on various parts.
 Assuming you understand what the stickers are for, removing them is a good way to strip your bike down to a clean palette.
-Carefully heat each sticker with a hairdryer until you can peel it away.
+First, spritz the sticker and surrounding area with a spray lubricant, then carefully heat each sticker with a hairdryer until you can peel it away.
 If there’s any residue, use warm, soapy water to wash it off.

 Choose Your Style

 - Determine the look you want.
 This is where the fun starts.
 Do you want a retro look?
 A subtle customization?
 A wild, pimped-out chopper?
 Consider some suggestions:

 - Remove all emblems and fill in the seams.
 Even if you only want to make some slight changes, removing brand names can be key to making your bike unique.